Maggott: Fictional character biography

-Maggott reappeared as an inmate at "Neverland," a concentration camp run by the covert government program Weapon X. Along with a number of other mutants, he was exterminated there.

-One of his slugs, which he gave away to two children at the camp after foreseeing his death (thanks to his psychometric powers) at the camp, was last seen in a container in Mister Sinister's laboratory.
+Maggott later appears as an inmate at Neverland, a concentration camp run by Weapon X where he is executed.
+One of his slugs, which he gave to two children after foreseeing his death, was seen in a container in Mister Sinister's laboratory.

-Maggott is later resurrected by means of the Transmode Virus to serve as part of Selene's army of deceased mutants.
+In the "Necrosha" event, Maggott is resurrected via the Transmode Virus to serve as part of Selene's army of deceased mutants.
 Under the control of Selene and Eli Bard, he takes part in the assault on the mutant nation of Utopia.
-Maggott's fate is uncertain as it is unknown if he was among the mutants teleported to Genosha by Blink to serve as a sacrifice to the newly-deitious Selene or if he was among the mutants that managed to escape Utopia.

-Maggott was confirmed to still be alive and powered (though with only one of his slugs) as he was a guest at a superheroes and supervillains-themed costume party of New York branch of the Hellfire Club and was later apparently passed out drunk with other party guests (such as Rocket Raccoon) around an outdoor swimming pool.
+Maggott is later confirmed to be alive and powered, as he was a guest at a superheroes and supervillains-themed costume party of New York branch of the Hellfire Club and was later apparently passed out drunk with other party guests around an outdoor swimming pool.

-Maggott appeared (along with both of his slugs) along with the other X-Men as part of Cyclops' Million Mutant March in Washington D.C.

-Most recently, Maggott briefly appeared during the X-Men Disassembled storyline as part of the last ditch battle against Nate Grey.
-Eventually returning to the primary Marvel Universe he and many others left behind while living separate lives in the Age of X-Man universe.
+Maggott briefly appears during the X-Men Disassembled storyline battling Nate Grey.
+He later becomes a citizen of Krakoa and a member of the Morlocks during the Krakoan Age.

-After the proclamation set up by X was telepathically broadcast to the whole world, Japheth was one amongst thousands to accept the invitation to the new mutant nation of Krakoa.
-He was later seen enjoying wine & revelry on his new homeland with a great many others among the revived mutant flock.

-During the "Judgment Day" storyline, Maggott was among the mutants that were hunted by Kraven the Hunter.
+After the end of the Krakoan Age, Maggott returns to the Morlocks.
+During the "X-Manhunt" event, Maggott is among the X-Men members who attempt to apprehend Charles Xavier after he escapes prison, but is wounded by Juggernaut, who rips off his right arm.
+Storm infuses Maggott with the power of Eegun, which empowers him, restores his arm, and transforms him into an Omega-level mutant.